 Near Hot Springs is the historic fire lookout tower on Rich Mountain (3,643 feet elevation), located in Madison County in the Pisgah National Forest.
 From the top of the tower, enjoy beautiful panoramic mountain views on the NC / TN state line.
 You can access the tower by car or by hiking the Appalachian Trail.
 Great news!
-The tower got a restoration in Spring 2018 through a partnership with the North Carolina Forest Fire Lookout Association, Appalachian Trail Conservancy, and US Forest Service.
+The tower was restored in Spring 2018 through a partnership with the North Carolina Forest Fire Lookout Association, Appalachian Trail Conservancy, and US Forest Service.

 Hike to Rich Mountain